AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot-app-v1.md

 This measure specifically boosts the amount of network bandwidth available to the server.
 Here are some details:

 * The amount of network bandwidth dedicated to an AWS instance increases as the size of the instance increases.
-For information about how much bandwidth is available for each instance size, see [AWS documentation](https://aws.amazon.com/ec2/instance-types/).
+For information about how much bandwidth is available for each instance size, go to the [AWS documentation](https://aws.amazon.com/ec2/instance-types/).
 * When troubleshooting for a large client, Adobe configured the size of its AEM instance to c4.8xlarge, primarily for the 4000 Mbps of dedicated bandwidth that it provides.
-* If there is a dispatcher ahead of the AEM instance, ensure that it is of appropriate size.
-If the AEM instance provides 4000 Mbps but the dispatcher only provides 500 Mbps, the effective bandwidth is only 500 Mbps.
-It is because the dispatcher creates a network bottleneck.
+* If there is a Dispatcher ahead of the AEM instance, ensure that it is of appropriate size.
+If the AEM instance provides 4000 Mbps but the Dispatcher only provides 500 Mbps, the effective bandwidth is only 500 Mbps.
+It is because the Dispatcher creates a network bottleneck.

 ## Checked-out file limitations {#checked-out-file-limitations}

-There are a few known limitations in the way you can interact with checked-out files through Explorer/Finder.
+There are a few known limitations in the way that you can interact with checked-out files through Explorer/Finder.
 If a file is checked out, it should be read-only to anyone except the user that has the file checked out.
 The implementation of the WebDAV/SMB1 protocol in AEM enforces this rule.
 However, OS WebDAV/SMB clients often don't interact gracefully with checked-out files.
 Some oddities are described below.

 ### General {#general}

-When writing to a checked-out file, the lock is only enforced within AEM WebDAV implementation.
-Consequently, the lock is only enforced by clients that use WebDAV, such as desktop app.
-The lock is not enforced through AEM web interface.
+When writing to a checked-out file, the lock is only enforced within the AEM WebDAV implementation.
+Consequently, clients that use WebDAV, such as desktop app, only enforce the lock.
+The lock is not enforced through the AEM web interface.
 The AEM interface merely displays a lock icon in the card view for assets that are checked out.
 The icon is cosmetic and has no effect on the behavior of AEM.

 In general, the WebDAV clients don't always behave as expected.
 There may be additional issues.
 However, refreshing or checking the asset in AEM is a sound way to verify that an asset isn't being modified.
 This behavior is typical of the OS WebDAV clients, which isn't under Adobe's control.

 ### Windows {#windows}

 Deleting a file appears to succeed because the file disappears from the file explorer in Windows.
-However, refreshing the directory and checking in AEM assets shows that the file is still present.
+However, refreshing the directory and checking in AEM Assets shows that the file is still present.
 In addition, editing files appears to succeed (no warning dialogs or error messages are displayed).
-However, reopening the file or checking in AEM assets reveals that the file is unchanged.
+However, reopening the file or checking in AEM Assets reveals that the file is unchanged.

-#### Mac OS X {#mac-os-x}
+#### macOS X {#mac-os-x}

 Replacing a file doesn't display a warning or error, but checking the asset in AEM reveals that it remains unchanged.
 Refresh or check the asset in AEM to verify that it isn't being modified.

-## Troubleshooting desktop app icon issues (Mac OS X) {#troubleshooting-desktop-app-icon-issues-mac-os-x}
+## Troubleshooting the desktop app icon issues (macOS X) {#troubleshooting-desktop-app-icon-issues-mac-os-x}

-After you install desktop app, the desktop app menu icon appears in the menu bar.
+After you install the desktop app, the desktop app menu icon appears in the menu bar.
 If the icon doesn't appear, perform these steps to resolve the issue:

 1. Open the operating system terminal window.
 1. Type the following command at the command prompt, and then press Enter: